1Brandon1/Elemenatal-Chess/README.md

 3. **Earth Golem**:

-    - Moves like a knight but can also move one square in any direction.
+    - Moves like a queen but can only move up to three squares in any direction.
     - **Special Ability**: Can "fortify" an adjacent piece, making it immune to capture for one turn.
 This ability can be used twice per game.

 4. **Air Spirit**:

-    - Moves like a queen but can only move up to three squares in any direction.
+    - Moves like a bishop but can also move two squares in any direction.
     - **Special Ability**: Can "teleport" to any unoccupied square once per game.

 ## Setup

 -   The new pieces are placed in specific positions, while the rest of the board is set up as in standard chess.
 -   Positions:
-    -   Fire Mage on f1 (White) and f8 (Black)
+    -   Fire Mage on b1 (White) and b8 (Black)
     -   Water Mage on h1 (White) and h8 (Black)
-    -   Earth Golem on b1 (White) and b8 (Black)
+    -   Earth Golem on d1 (White) and d8 (Black)
-    -   Air Spirit on d1 (White) and d8 (Black)
+    -   Air Spirit on f1 (White) and f8 (Black)

 ## Rules